*This post may contain affiliate links. Read more »

 Chana Masala Spice Blend

-Chana Masala typically includes coriander, cumin, fennel, black pepper, and other spices.
+Chana Masala Powder (aka chole masala powder) typically includes coriander powder, amchur powder (dry mango powder), cumin powder, fennel, black pepper, black cardamom powder and other spices.
 Check your local Indian market and see if you can get the MDH brand, because it’s the gosh-darned winner.
 I routinely sprinkle a little into my chana dal and masoor dal.
+Otherwise, if you can't find any, feel free to use madras curry powder as a nice subsitute.

 Chickpea Flour (AKA Besan or Gram Flour)